Your AI agent shouldn't ask “what’s next?”

 How we measured 12×

 Baseline: one developer running a single agent session, plan-then-run-then-review per task.
-Same developer, same agent model, same workday — four sessions hitting one queue.
+Same developer, same agent model, same workday, four sessions hitting one queue.
 Throughput measured by done tasks in the activity log.
-The 12× figure is the median across week-long runs; we've seen higher with longer queues and lower with tasks that require human review on every PR.
+The 12× figure is the median across week-long runs.
+Longer queues run higher, tasks needing human review per PR run lower.

 Why it's ~10× cheaper